droglenc/fishR/_posts/2016-6-12-Halflife-of-K.md

 ----

-A colleague recently questioned whether the $\frac{log_{e}(2)}{K}$, where $K$ is the Brody growth coefficient in the typical parameterization of the von Bertalanffy growth function, represents the "amount of time it takes for a fish to grow from any length to a length halfway between the initial length and $L_{\infty}$".
+A colleague recently questioned whether the loge(2)/K, where K is the Brody growth coefficient in the typical parameterization of the von Bertalanffy growth function, represents the "amount of time it takes for a fish to grow from any length to a length halfway between the initial length and the asymptotic mean length (Linf)".
 This phenomenon is briefly illustrated below.

 - Create an R function for the typical von Bertalanffy growth function.